 If you prefer seeing the Regent Street lights in a more quiet setting, your best bet is to go early in the morning even though the lights won’t be on.
 We went at night in the rain the first time we saw them around 8 p.m.
 Locals and tourists filled the sidewalks and crosswalks.

-If you want the picture in the divider in the middle of the road, it is harder to get in the evening with the crowds out shopping, enjoying the lights, and going home from work.
-In the mornings, less people are around and there is less traffic in the background as well.
+If you want the picture in the divider in the middle of the road, it is harder to get in the evening with the crowds out Christmas shopping, enjoying the lights, and going home from work.
+In the mornings, fewer people are around and there is less traffic in the background as well.

 The best time to go for the street to be empty is on a weekend morning.
 A weekday morning also works, but you will have some locals hurrying to get to work on time.
 When we went back to try again, we went on a Saturday morning.

 The streets were pretty empty other than a handful of people walking by.
 Traffic was almost non-existent other than the iconic double-decker buses and black taxi cabs.